Welcome

 FAO and Germany

-• Germany has been a member of FAO since 1950 and will again be a member of the FAO Council from July 2022.
+• Germany has been a FAO member since 1950 and rejoined the FAO Council in July 2022.

-• Other German voluntary contributions to FAO are mainly provided by the Federal Foreign Office, the Federal Ministry for Development and Cooperation (BMZ), including the Gesellschaft für internationale Zusammenarbeit (GIZ) and the Kreditanstalt für Wiederaufbau (KfW), and the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMU).
+• Other German voluntary contributions to the FAO are primarily provided by the Federal Foreign Office, the Federal Ministry for Economic Cooperation and Development (BMZ), including the Society for International Cooperation (GIZ), the Reconstruction Loan Corporation (KfW), and the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMU).

 FAO Director-General